codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do you call a bee that lives in America?
-A USB.
+What did the traffic light say to the car as it passed?
+"Don't look I'm changing!"

 ## Daily Trivia

-What is the most preferred image format used for logos in the Wikimedia database?
+Who invented the &quot;Spanning Tree Protocol&quot;?
- 1. .gif
+ 1. Vint Cerf
- 2. .jpeg
+ 2. Radia Perlman
- 3. .svg
+ 3. Paul Vixie
- 4. .png
+ 4. Michael Roberts

 <details>
   <summary>Answer</summary>
-  .svg
+  Radia Perlman
 </details>